 This was Samsung's biggest release for a year.
 All new features, a faster core, better screen... and now it's at a lower cost, should you consider upgrading?

-The brand has not radically changed the design of the phone compared to last year’s Samsung Galaxy S3.
+The brand did not radically change the design of the phone compared to the predecessor, the Samsung Galaxy S3.
 Why would it? – the S3 was massively popular, so the company knew it had a winning design.

 Even so, look closely and you'll see definite style improvements, with straighter lines and a sleeker, more serious look to it.
 The S3 had swirly, curvy lines demarcating the chrome effect from the colour.
 On the Samsung S4 it's all straight edges, giving a more elegant and slightly more clinical look that is at once more demure and grown-up.

 And to be honest, it looks a bit more like the conventional design of other smartphones so whether this new design is better or worse is purely a matter of taste.
 The curves at the top and bottom edges are less tapered this time, so the corners are a touch squarer, which is also more pleasing.
 Less of a lozenge, more of a rectangle with soft edges.